ibm-cloud-docs/subnets/manage-global-ip.md

 * If you already have an `eth1:1` file on your server as in the example, increment the last digit to the next available integer.
 * Modification of a global IP address to a new server or VSI requires up to five minutes to take effect.
 * Within the IBM Cloud network, the route change takes less than one minute to update.
-* Global IPs do not work for local load balancers.
+* Global IP addresses do not work for local load balancers.
-* Global IPs are distributed from a unique subnet; existing customer IPs cannot be converted or used as global IPs.
+* Global IP addresses are distributed from a unique subnet; existing customer IP addresses cannot be converted or used as global IP addresses.
-* By itself, global IPs are not an automatic failover solution because they lack health checks.
+* By itself, global IP addresses are not an automatic failover solution because they lack health checks.
 However, a global IP address can be used as a component for a failover environment, if you want to circumvent DNS propagation.

 ### Resource limit
 {:#global-ip-resource-limit}